 Tropical Island Biodiversity StudiesPanama

-During the first few years of programming in this Panamanian tropical island environment, we will develop a Five Year Research Plan.
+During the first few years of programming in this Panamanian tropical island environment, we will develop a long-term strategic research plan.
 We will take the time to make observations in the field of what work needs to be done to address local environmental problems.
 We will seek out and discuss the needs and priorities of local stakeholders.
 The goal is to develop a detailed research agenda that will allow SFS to contribute to addressing local environmental problems through our Directed Research program.We have already defined a broad question that will guide the curriculum and Directed Research program in the first year:

 What is the status of key island systems, both natural and human, and what are the pressures that threaten the delicate balance of the island system?